vmware-tanzu/velero/design/csi-snapshots.md

 On restore, `VolumeSnapshotContent` objects are cleaned so that they may be properly associated with IDs assigned by the target cluster.

-Only `VolumeSnapshotContent` objects with the `velero.io/backup-name` label will be processed; if the label is missing, the plugin will return the unmodified object.
+Only `VolumeSnapshotContent` objects with the `velero.io/backup-name` label will be processed, using the plugin's `AppliesTo` function.

 The metadata (excluding labels), `PersistentVolumeClaim.UUID`, and `VolumeSnapshotRef.UUID` fields will be cleared.
 The reference fields are cleared because the associated objects will get new UUIDs in the cluster.